 In 2007, Dr. Prince received a President’s Award from the Canadian Association for Community Living, in recognition of “exceptional contribution to Canadians’ understanding of public policy that builds an inclusive and accessible Canada.”
 In 2011, he received the University of Victoria Community Leadership Award.
 In 2012, Dr. Prince was presented a Queen Elizabeth II Diamond Jubilee Medal for his public services.
 Dr. Prince was named Academic of the Year in 2014 by the Confederation of Faculty Associations of British Columbia.

-Mr. Anthony has served on the Boards and committees of non-profit organizations, such as Inclusion BC, Planned Lifetime Advocacy Network, Burnaby Association for Community Inclusion, and Kickstart Disability Arts and Culture and the BC Council for Families.
+Mr. Anthony has served on the Boards and committees of non-profit organisations such as Inclusion BC, Planned Lifetime Advocacy Network, Burnaby Association for Community Inclusion, Kickstart Disability Arts and Culture and the BC Council for Families.
 He is a former Board President of Kickstart Disability Arts & Culture, sat on the City of Burnaby Access Advisory Committee and is a past member and chair of the TransLink Access Transit Users’ Advisory Committee.

 Onkar S. Biring